walterhiggins/WMPJS/README.md

     js 2 * 3

+### Comparing numbers

-Javascript can also be used to compare numbers so you can ask 'Is 3 greater than 5?` like this...
+Javascript can also be used to compare numbers so you can ask *Is 3 greater than 5?* like this...

     js 3 > 5

 The answer to the above is `false` (3 is not greater than 5).
-I can ask 'Is 3 less than 5?' like this...
+I can ask *Is 3 less than 5?* like this...

     js 3 < 5

 ... and the answer of course is `true`.
-I can also ask 'Is 3 equal to 5?' like this...
+I can also ask *Is 3 equal to 5?* like this...

     js 3 == 5